 It is not intended for conventional users who wish to record and track company activities and outcomes, or for system administrators looking to install and optimize the 1CRM system - those topics are dealt with in the 1CRM User Guide and Implementation Guide.

 1.3 Additional Documentation

-The 1CRM Customer Relationship and Business Management (CRBM) system offers this documentation for the installation and use of its various components:
+The 1CRM Customer Relationship and Business Management (CRBM) system offers extensive documentation for the installation and use of its various components.
+Click on any image to download that document: